Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_Blockchain_Explorer.md

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/7.png)

-### 7. Freeze XLT prior to voting for SR candidates.
+### 7. Freeze XLT prior to voting for LE candidates.

 + Click FREEZE in your account.
 + Enter the amount of XLT you’d like to freeze.